Musical, visual and kinetic performance

 In a scenography inspired by Menez Dregan and with the help of a mysterious luminous sphere that can evoke a kind of flaming torch, Vis Insita weaves with a singular and contemporary look a parallel between this mastery of fire by prehistoric man and what we now call, 450,000 years later, digital technologies.
 Faced with the immense challenges of the modern world and equipped with these tools as fascinating as they are terrifying, the performance is part of this prehistory of a profound metamorphosis of humanity that seems to be taking shape and that we can, for the moment, only try to imagine.

-So, what poetic and sensitive imaginings can we, as artists, instil with these new tools?
-What enthusiastic questioning should be raised in the darkness of our contemporary uncertainties?
-What artistic gestures can durably imprint on the walls of the limits of our humanity?
+Therefore, what poetic and enthusiastic imaginings can we, as artists, instil thanks to these new tools?
+What enlightening questionings should be raised in the darkness of our contemporary uncertainties?
+What artistic and sensitive gestures to imprint durably on the walls of the limits of our humanity?